 Day 5.
 Goodbye Hungary, hello Romania.

 Breakfast.
-Today, we’re leaving Hungary behind and proceeding to neighbouring Romania, but only after visiting the third-largest city in Hungary, Szeged.
+Today, we’re leaving Hungary for neighbouring Romania, but only after visiting the third-largest city in Hungary, Szeged.

 On our one-hour walk around the city center, we will check out the most important sights, starting with the famous Széchenyi Square.

 We will take a lunch break before we proceed to Romania.
-Since January 2025, Romania has joined the Schengen Agreement, meaning there are no more border controls between Hungary and Romania.
-Thus, we will arrive in Timisoara, Romania’s fourth-largest city and the capital of the Romanian Banat, after only one and a half hours of driving.
+Since January 2025, Romania has been part of the Schengen Area, meaning there are no longer border controls between Hungary and Romania.
+Thus, we will arrive in Timisoara, Romania’s fourth-largest city and the capital of the Romanian Banat, after only 1.5 hours of driving.

-Check-in at the hotel, and use this afternoon to find out why Timosara is nicknamed “The Little Vienna,” walk around gorgeously renovated public squares and try delicious traditional Romanian food.
+Check in at the hotel, and use the afternoon to learn why Timisoara is nicknamed “The Little Vienna,” walk around the beautifully restored public squares, and try delicious traditional Romanian food.

 Overnight: Timisoara